 - If your event cannot move to a virtual format, planners are required to follow Georgia Tech’s Spring 2021 Campus Event Guidelines.

 - View detailed information and resources for Spring 2021 event planning.

 - Georgia Tech has set up large, social distance tents in greenspaces across campus to encourage small group socializing.
 Find tent locations on the campus map.

 - The Office of Undergraduate Education is hosting virtual events in Spring 2021.

 - The Student Center Programs Council brings fun, thought-provoking programming to campus.

 - The Ferst Center for the Arts is hosting performances and activities on a reduced capacity basis.
-Visit Georgia Tech Arts Virtual Events for more information.
+More information: Georgia Tech Arts Virtual Events.